typedb-osi/typedb-loader/README.md

     ...,
     plays past-call;

+# This is the new relation-with-relation:
 communication-channel sub relation,
     relates peer,
-    relates past-call;
+    relates past-call; # this is a call relation playing past-call
 ```

-Let's define the following processor object that will allow for adding a relation both by an identifying attribute and matching via its players:
+We define the following processor object that will allow for adding a call as a past-call either by an identifying attribute or matching via its players (caller and callee):

 ```
 {
       "processor": "communication-channel",
-      "processorType": "relation-of-relation",
+      "processorType": "Relation-with-Relation",
       "schemaType": "communication-channel",
       "conceptGenerators": {
         "players": {